blaze0x0/aplusmaster3000/README.md

 ## Development

+> This project so incomplete, it makes your life feel complete

 This project is developed by a "newbie" Asian kid.
 Contribution is appreciated even tho i have no idea how that works.
 Enjoy lah!